Getting your Trinity Audio player ready...

 Before today, I had never seen this book.
 It seemed like it magically appeared in my bookbag, but even I’m not cheesy enough to believe that.
 Someone had put it there.
 But who or why no longer mattered.
 Contrary to my initial efforts to give it away, I now claimed full ownership.

-Ready, I shifted the light from my cell over the book.
+Ready, I positioned the light from my cell over the book.
 On the inside cover was an etched dedication.
 It read, To my family, I WOULDN’T be here if it weren’t for you.
 Directly underneath the cursive statement was a symbol, maybe a family crest or totem.

 Oddly, the book included no publication details, author, or preface pages.
 Instead, the written material began with a one-page INTRODUCTION.

 In summary, the “Introduction” stated that readers needed to alter their will and perception to reawaken magical thinking.
-It revealed that authentic black arts reconnected humans with their lost tools to create instantly from the Void.
+It revealed that authentic Black arts reconnected humans with their lost tools to create instantly from the Void.

 A passage stood out to me, so I read it aloud: “‘All souls are advanced users capable of unlearning the abnormal perception, which is the reality that we experience.’”